sansseriff/phd_thesis/src/chapter_05/section_06_aph_hw.md

     </div>

 2. (4 pts) A faster lens mounted much closer to the detector inside the cryostat focuses to a smaller waist.
-Consider an $f = 18~\mathrm{mm}$ lens with the detector at the focal length (@Fig:cryostat_concept (B)).
+Consider an $f = 18~\mathrm{mm}$ lens with the detector at the focal length (@Fig:cryostat_concept b).
 Verify more than 99% of the collimated light will be focused onto the active area of the detector.

     <span class=blue markdown> The waist radius at focus is  $\frac{1550~\mathrm{nm}}{\pi \tan^{-1}(\frac{3}{18})} \approx 2.98~\mathrm{\upmu m}$ </span>